SG-mancer/tutorial_react-beautiful-dnd/README.md

 This is a **react-beautiful-dnd** page started by following the tutorial at [https://egghead.io/](https://egghead.io/lessons/react-course-introduction-beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd)

+Then to learn to add items I used [this tutorial from Krissanawat Kaewsanmuang](https://medium.com/js-geek/create-a-simple-todo-app-in-react-72d9341a7e6c).

+Probably need to check out [object constructors](https://www.w3schools.com/js/js_object_constructors.asp) or something next.

 **I have listed the steps taken to get the page to here in [TUTORIAL.md](/TUTORIAL.md)**